IT-for-Change/ela/README.md

 ELA comprises the following components (with their github repositories linked)
 * [ELA AI](https://github.com/IT-for-Change/elaai), the AI engine
-* [ELA Collect](https://github.com/IT-for-Change/ela_collect), an Android mobile application for teachers to capture learner outputs in the classroom
+* [ELA Collect](https://github.com/IT-for-Change/ela_collect), an Android mobile application for teachers to capture learner outputs in the classroom.
+This is a forked customization of the renowned [ODK Collect](https://github.com/getodk/collect) app.
 * [ELA Web](https://github.com/IT-for-Change/ela), a browser-based web application for teachers to manage the entire assessment process
 * [ELA Middleware](https://github.com/IT-for-Change/elamid), a technical component hidden from users that orchestrates interactions between ELA Web and ELA AI to reduce computer resource usage.